GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### The most important single aspect of software development is to be clear about what you are trying to build.
 >
-> ~ *Linus Torvalds*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts